Contact us today for Membership Information!

 Warming up your muscles can help better prepare you for a round of golf.
 Exercises can fine-tune your swing and also make you limber, stronger and more balanced.
 This will guard your body against natural wear and tear and also improve your game.
 With the correct exercise techniques and some simple workouts, you can continue to play golf at a high level and well into the future.

-AREAS TO TARGET FOR GOLF EXERCISES
+AREAS TO TARGET FOR GOLF STRETCHES FOR SENIORS

 The game of golf involves various parts of the body, starting at your feet.
 An effective golf swing relies on the balance in your heels, toes and ankles.
 Your legs should be solid and stable, as they will be crucial to overall movement and keeping you set in your stance.
 Your core becomes involved as you rotate into a backswing.
 Strength in your arms and shoulders will dictate swing speed and give you the power to pull your club forward through the ball.